 On a recent trip to Tasmania we were lucky enough to visit the one and only Elgaar Farm.
 It was such an wonderful and inspiring experience that we just had to share!

 Elgaar’s founders Joe and Antonia Gretschmann hail from a long line of organic dairy farmers.
 They initially inherited the Bavarian property that had been in Joe’s family for centuries before establishing Elgaar, near picturesque Deloraine, in 1986.
-Joe’s approach to farming isn’t much different to his father’s: Elgaar’s yoghurt is produced according to an age-old family recipe, the cheddars are still slowly matured in the cheese cellar and the cultured butter is made in a vintage wooden churner that made the cross-continent journey with them.
+Joe’s approach to farming isn’t much different to his father’s: Elgaar’s yoghurt is produced according to an age-old family recipe, the cheddars are still slowly matured in the organic cheese cellar and the cultured butter is made in a vintage wooden churner that made the cross-continent journey with them.
 One innovation that Joe calls his own is Biomilk, an incredibly creamy unhomogenised milk that reintroduces the goodness of beneficial enzymes eliminated by mandatory pasteurisation.

 Despite having their hands full with the day to day running of the property we were welcomed by the Gretschmanns and got a comprehensive tour of the farm, from the traditional white-walled, wooden-ceilinged production room to the lush paddock, where we met inquisitive Alma and the rest of the girls.